Appalachian State vs. UL Monroe College Football Odds, Plays and Insights - NewsBreak

 UL Monroe Stats and Trends

-- The Warhawks have covered the spread once this season when underdogs by 27.5 points or more (in three chances).
+- This year, the Warhawks have just one ATS win in three games as an underdog of 27 points or more.

-- UL Monroe's games this year have gone over the total in four out of seven opportunities (57.1%).
+- UL Monroe has eclipsed the over/under in 57.1% of its opportunities this year (four times over seven games with a set point total).

-- The Warhawks rack up 21.4 points per game, comparable to the 24 the Mountaineers surrender.
+- The Warhawks score 21.4 points per game, comparable to the 24 the Mountaineers surrender.

-- UL Monroe is 3-0 against the spread and 3-0 overall in games when it puts up more than 24 points.
+- UL Monroe is 3-0 against the spread and 3-0 overall when the team records more than 24 points.

-- The Warhawks have turned the ball over six times, two fewer times than the Mountaineers have forced turnovers (8).
+- This year the Warhawks have six turnovers, two fewer than the Mountaineers have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.